 Marriage

-Molly became Johnson’s common-law wife.
-Some records claim there is no record of a marriage.
-Others claim they were married in a traditional Mohawk ceremony.
+Molly became Sir William’s common-law wife.
+Some claim there is no record of a marriage.
+Others claim Molly and Sir William were married in a traditional Mohawk ceremony.
 Molly was about 23 years old.
-Johnson was 44.
-Each of them gained something through their marriage.
-Molly’s prestige among both settlers and her own people grew.
-Soon she was a clan mother, responsible for the welfare of her clan.
-Eventually she became the leader of the group of clan mothers.
+He was 44.
+In public, she was called Sir William’s “housekeeper.”

-The couple had at least nine children.
-Eight of their children, two sons and six daughters, survived.
-Molly managed his household, which included a cook, a gardener, a secretary, and several slaves.
+Both Molly and Sir William gained something through their relationship.
+She managed his household, which included a cook, a gardener, a secretary, and several slaves.
 She and Sir William entertained constantly.
-They entertained many distinguished Native American, colonial guests, political, military, and businessmen.
+They entertained many distinguished Native American, colonial guests, political, military, and business people.

 Loyalist